 Does your nappy not last as long as it used to between changes or do you suddenly experience frequent leaks?
 Moving up usually resolves this because bigger nappy sizes offer increased absorbency.
 If your baby develops a rash overnight, this might also be due to a saturated nappy and the wetness being close to the skin.

 2.)
 Red marks around tummy and thighs

+Does little one seem uncomfortable in their nappy?
 Are you noticing red marks on their tummy where the waistband of the nappy sits or on their thighs around the nappy’s leg cuffs?
-Even in the absence of marks, if little one seems uncomfortable in their nappy or suddenly sweats around the waistband, trying a nappy size up is also a good idea.
+Are you suddenly noticing sweat around the waistband?
+Moving up a nappy size will likely resolve all of this.

 3.)
 Poor fit

 While a nappy should fit snugly around waist and legs, you want a loose fit at the front and back.
 Also make sure the nappy is big enough to cover the lower part of baby’s tummy, to just below the belly button.
 Finally, double check baby’s buttocks are completely covered.
 For simple steps to a perfectly fitted nappy, have a look at our Ultimate Size & Fit Guide.
 It also answers every question under the sun on nappy sizing.

 4.)
 Tabs don’t close comfortably to the centre of the nappy waistband